US government intervenes to prevent banking crisis

 Under the Fed’s new program, banks can post those securities as collateral and borrow from the emergency facility.

-The Treasury has set aside 25 billion US dollars to offset any losses incurred under the Fed’s emergency lending facility.
+The Treasury has set aside $25 billion to offset any losses incurred under the Fed’s emergency lending facility.
 Fed officials said, however, that they do not expect to have to use any of that money, given that the securities posted as collateral have a very low risk of default.

-Analysts said the Fed’s programme should be enough to calm financial markets on Monday.
+Analysts said the Fed’s program should be enough to calm financial markets on Monday.

 “Monday will surely be a stressful day for many in the regional banking sector, but today’s action dramatically reduces the risk of further contagion,” economists at Jefferies, an investment bank, said in a research note.